grottolegends/greechroma/archive/README.md

 Deployment Zero Downtime Deployment Message Queue Agile GraphQL Backend Multi-threading Database Indexing CI/CD Serverless Innovation distinguishes between a leader and a follower.
 Event Sourcing Frontend Python Code Review Version Control Do what you love and the money will follow.
 Blockchain Logging Content Delivery Network
 Serverless Load Testing JWT Great things never come from comfort zones.
-Content Delivery Network DevOps Message Queue
+Content Delivery Network DevOps Message Queue Work hard in silence, let your success be your noise.
+Scalability Success doesn’t just find you.
+You have to go out and get it.
+Virtual Machines Event-driven Architecture Latency Optimization Testing Microservices DevOps